vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/0-genai-landscape.md

 Generative AI (GenAI) refers to models that can create new content — text, images, audio, video, or even code — by learning patterns from large datasets.

 Think of it like a master chef who has tasted thousands of dishes.
 The chef might not have invented every recipe but can whip up a new dish based on flavor combinations they've learned.
-Similarly, GenAI models don’t "think" like humans; instead, they generate outputs based on probabilities learned during training.
+Similarly, GenAI models don’t "think" like humans; instead, they generate outputs based on common patterns learned during training.

 You might have seen: